 Index Anniversary - a twelve-month anniversary of the Index Effective Date or any subsequent Index Anniversary.
-It is the date we apply Income Percentage Increases.

-Index Dual Precision Strategy - one of the Crediting Methods available before the Income Period described in section 4, Index Options.
+Index Dual Precision Strategy - one of the Crediting Methods described in section 4, Index Options.
 This Crediting Method offers 1-year, 3-year, and 6-year Terms.
 The Index Dual Precision Strategy calculates Performance Credits based on Index Returns subject to a Trigger Rate and a 10%, 20%, or 30% Buffer.
 This Crediting Method provides a positive Performance Credit for negative market movements when the loss is less than or equal to the applicable 10%, 20%, or 30% Buffer.
 However, you can still receive negative Performance Credits under this Crediting Method when the Index Return is negative and extends beyond the Buffer, which means you can lose principal and previous earnings.
 Significant losses beyond the 10%, 20%, or 30% Buffer for the Index Dual Precision Strategy can result in substantial loss of principal and previous earnings.
-Restrictions on the availability of the Index Dual Precision Strategy Index Options are discussed in Appendix A - Investment Options Available Under the Contract and in Appendix G - Material Contract Variations by State and Issue Date.
+Restrictions on the availability of the Index Dual Precision Strategy Index Options are discussed in Appendix A - Investment Options Available Under the Contract and in Appendix E - Material Contract Variations by State and Issue Date.

-Index Effective Date - the first day we allocate assets to an Index Option and we establish Income Percentage Increases for each Eligible Person.
+Index Effective Date - the first day we allocate assets to an Index Option.
 The Index Effective Date is stated on the Index Options Statement and starts the first Index Year.
 When you purchase this Contract you select the Index Effective Date as discussed in section 3, Purchasing the Contract - Allocation of Purchase Payments and Contract Value Transfers.

-Index Guard Strategy - one of the Crediting Methods available before the Income Period described in section 4, Index Options.
+Index Guard Strategy - one of the Crediting Methods described in section 4, Index Options.
 The Index Guard Strategy calculates Performance Credits based on Index Returns subject to a Cap and -10% Floor.
 You can receive negative Performance Credits under this Crediting Method, which means you can lose principal and previous earnings.